 Sometimes more surgery is needed if the margin of normal tissue surrounding the cancer that was removed during the first operation is not clear.
-This is to ensure that all the cancer has been removed.
+This is to ensure all the cancer has been removed.
 In some cases, this second operation will be a mastectomy.

 Some women decide not to have, or are unable to have, breast reconstruction.
 If you have a mastectomy and don’t have reconstruction you can wear an artificial breast form (prosthesis) inside your bra to restore your shape.

 However, your treatment team will want to check if any of the lymph nodes under the arm contain cancer cells.
-This, along with other information about your breast cancer, helps them decide whether or not you will benefit from any additional treatment after surgery.
+This, along with other information about your breast cancer, helps them decide whether you will benefit from any additional treatment after surgery.